 Mehbooba asks Shah to apologise to people of India

-Srinagar, Apr 12: PDP president Mehbooba Mufti on Friday accused BJP chief Amit Shah of shaking the country's foundations with his recent controversial statements, and asked him to apologise to the people.
+Srinagar, Apr 12: Peoples Democratic Party (PDP) president Mehbooba Mufti on Friday accused BJP chief Amit Shah of shaking the country's foundations with his recent controversial statements, and asked him to apologise to the people.
 She was reportedly referring to Shah's speech at Raiganj in West Bengal on Thursday.

 Calling illegal migrants from Bangladesh "termites", the BJP president had said that his party would throw them out after coming to power at the Centre for a second consecutive term.